gvwilson/thirdbit/src/fiction/iffy/index.md

 "Mm hm."
 Doctor Johel swiped the arm of her exoskeleton to bring up an image.
-An older version of Iffy looked back at her.
+The older version of Iffy that she had seen in the bunker looked back at her.
-"Her name wasn't Ang Kwan,"
+"Your name wasn't Ang Kwan,"
 she said quietly.
 "It was Suhailah Yuen.
 And while my father and his team were working on *their* project,